UKHomeOffice/callisto-timecard-restapi/docs/datamodel-definition.md

 ### TimeEntry

+Used to record both planned and actual time.
+Encapsulates day and time (to the minute).
+In addition, the time entry captures the way that the time has been spent via the activity property.

 | Key | Column Name      | Type      | Description                   |
 | --- | ---------------- | --------- | ----------------------------- |
 |     |                  |           |                               |